my research centers People of Color’s ancestral + contemporary usage of plant medicine.

 to download my research findings, background literature citations and presentation transcripts, please click here.

-if you would like to request additional research materials or participate in this research, let’s talk! please fill out the form to the right so that we may continue this conversation.
+if you would like to request additional research materials (outside of the materials mentioned above) or participate in this research, let’s talk! please fill out the form to the right so that we may continue this conversation.

 thank you for your interest and support; it truly fuels this project and reminds me that this research would be incomplete without community engagement.